DInnaD/labnotebook/content/lab-notebook/2011-02-01-to-podcast-or-not-to-podcast-university-lectures.md

 ---
+categories:
+- teaching
 comments: true
-date: 2011-02-01 13:27:53
+date: 2011-02-01T13:27:53Z
-layout: post
+redirects:
+- /wordpress/archives/903
+- /archives/903
 slug: to-podcast-or-not-to-podcast-university-lectures
 title: To podcast or not to podcast university lectures
-redirects: [/wordpress/archives/903, /archives/903]
-categories:
-- teaching
+url: /2011/02/01/to-podcast-or-not-to-podcast-university-lectures/
 ---

 Today in graduate teaching community we're discussing the value of podcasts which rapidly becoming the standard expectation of in university lectures.
 There weren't podcasts when I was a student, at least never in the classes I'd taken -though I've often wished I had access to complete recordings of my university lectures.
 Most wouldn't be valuable, but some I would still wish to go back to long after the fact, not so much to recall content but to remember the styles and stories my notes fail to capture.